mhdawson/google-drive-wrapper/README.md

 a file to be converted into a google doc format for sharing/editing in the same manner as any other googlo doc.

-The password paramater in gdriveWrapper() is used for encrypting/decrypting the file with aes-256-cbc before transfering to Google or after retrieving the file.
+The password parameter in gdriveWrapper() is used for encrypting/decrypting the file with aes-256-cbc before transfering to Google or after retrieving the file.
 NOTE: This means the file will be encrypted on the Drive service and so it will not be usable in Drive directly (opening, editing, etc..)
 By default,